-The following pages provide a description of NSPM's regulated services and nonregulated business activities.
-Each description identifies the types of costs associated with each service or business activity, and identifies the business area or department which offers the service.
+This section provides a description of NSPM's regulated services and non-regulated business activities.
+Each description identifies the types of costs associated with the service or business activity, and identifies the business area or department which offers the service.